White House Farm murders: Silencer

 The silencer was not on the gun when the bodies were discovered.
 It was found by one of Jeremy's cousins, three days after the murders, in the ground-floor office gun cupboard.
 Whether it was on the gun during the murders became a pivotal issue.
 The prosecution maintained that the silencer had indeed been on the gun, and that this meant Sheila could not have shot herself.
 Forensic tests indicated that her arms were not long enough to turn the gun on herself with the silencer attached.
 If she had shot the others with the silencer, then realized the gun was too long for her to shoot herself, the silencer would have been found next to her body; she had no reason to return it to the gun cupboard before going back upstairs to shoot herself.
 If Sheila was not the killer, it meant Jeremy had lied about the telephone call from his father saying Sheila had "gone berserk" with the gun.

 The police searched the gun cupboard on the day of the murders but found nothing.
 Three days later, on 10 August, Bamber's extended family visited the farm with Basil Cock, the estate's executor.
 During that visit, one of the cousins, David Boutflour, found the silencer and rifle sights in the gun cupboard.
 The court heard that this was witnessed by Boutflour's father and sister, as well as by Basil Cock and the farm secretary.

 Instead of alerting the police, the family took the silencer to Boutflour's sister's home.
 Boutflour said it felt sticky.
-They found red paint and blood on the silencer, and the surface of it had been damaged.
-When the police collected the silencer on 12 August, five days after the murders, an officer reportedly noticed an inch-long grey hair attached to it, but this had gone by the time the silencer arrived at the Forensic Science Service (FSS) at Huntingdon, Cambridgeshire.
+They found red paint and blood on the silencer, and its surface had been damaged.
+When the police collected the silencer on 12 August, five days after the murders, an officer reportedly noticed an inch-long grey hair attached to it, but this had disappeared by the time the silencer arrived at the Forensic Science Service (FSS) at Huntingdon, Cambridgeshire.
 A scientist at the FSS, John Hayward, found blood on the inside and outside surface of the silencer, the latter not enough to permit analysis.
 The blood inside was found to be the same blood group as Sheila's, although it could have been a mixture of Nevill's and June's.
 A firearms expert, Malcolm Fletcher, said the blood was backspatter caused by a close-contact shooting.